Format messages#

 `monospace`

-Renders as: monospace
+Renders as: monospace.

 Horizontal lines#

-Create a line by using three *
+Create a line by using three *, _, or -.

 Renders as: